beep8/beep8-sdk/README.md

 – Integrated with the custom RTOS (`b8OS`) for real-time operations.

 - **Custom RTOS (`b8OS`):**
-  - A lightweight real-time operating system handles threading, semaphores, system calls, and interrupt management.
+  - A lightweight real-time operating system that supports multi-threading, semaphores, interrupt handlers, and a simple in-memory file system.
+  - Designed to provide a minimal set of UNIX-like APIs tailored for game development.
+  - Enables asynchronous components, such as sound drivers operating independently from the main thread, to be implemented with ease.
-  - Its design allows developers to focus on game creation without worrying about OS-level details.
+  - Its architecture allows developers to focus on gameplay logic without dealing with complex OS-level implementation details.

 - **Development Environment:**
   - Advanced developers can directly control virtual hardware components (e.g., PPU, APU, I/O registers).
   - Alternatively, a PICO-8-like C/C++ library is available for rapid development.
   - All C/C++ source code is fully open and available for modification.

-- **Browser-Based Execution:**
-  - The emulator runs in major browsers (Chrome, Safari, Firefox, Edge) on PC, iPhone, iPad, Android, and virtually any device.
-  - WebGL is employed to guarantee a consistent 60 fps performance—even on older devices such as the iPhone 6.
-  - As part of the future roadmap, official support for Nintendo Switch is also under active development.

 - **Distribution:**
   - Completed games are delivered as a single ROM file.